Admiral-Fish/RNGWriteups/Gen 6/Initial Seeding.md

 2. Determine the save parameter
 3. Grab the seed that is generated
 4. Base time variable = (generated seed - save parameter) & 0xffffffff
-5. Even when save parameter changes the time variable will be constant
-6. Add to the base time variable with the pattern
+5. Add to the base time variable with the pattern
 ```

 Thie process revolves around taking constant actions.
 This involves starting from the same base frame and the same RTC clock.